ohhappylife/tweetCrawler/README.md

 ## How to use
 - Please install required library (refer Requirements.txt)
-- Please fill API keys and AWS S3 information into the temp.py file
+- Please fill API keys and AWS S3 information into the information.py file and change that file name into temp.py
 - Please configure main.py before used (please refer to the comment on python file).;
 - Run the main.py with through the command line.
-  - e.g., python main.py {keyword} {newsCatcher if 1} {googleNews if 1} {Politifact if 1} {News API if 1} {NYTimes if 1} {Bing if 1}
 - Result (collected data, N-gram result) will be stored on S3 Bucket.

 ## Issues (To-be fixed)
 - The pipeline is not a fault-tolerant
-- The pipeline does not have function to validate the data (Partially Fixed as of Sept 8 2022).
+- The pipeline does not have function to validate the data (Partially Fixed as of Oct 5 2022).
 - The pipeline does not store logs (Partially Fixed  as of Sept 8 2022 : ONLY critical issues and errors are stored into log files).
 - As it utilizes default list of stopwords from NLTK, not all stopwords might be removed during the process.
 - Stores login credentials into codes can increase chance of data breach.